Home to the second longest barrier reef in the world, Belize is still truly an unspoilt getaway.

 We have rated this destination a 'Level 3' (levels info).Take care with shallow coral.

 Flights to Belize require an overnight stop in USA with morning connecting flight to Belize City and short onward flight to Placencia.
-With a stopover in Belize City, you can add on a few days for a tour of Mayan ruins and jungle trekking in Belize before or after your charter.
+With a stopover in Belize City, why not add on a few days for a tour of Mayan ruins and jungle trekking in Belize before or after your charter.

 Yacht charter rates are shown WITHOUT flights giving you the flexibility to book your own flights.
 If you would prefer a flight-inclusive holiday then Nautilus Yachting is a fully bonded ATOL tour operator and can book flights from the UK to fit your sailing holiday.
 Choose from a wide choice of airlines - we are not tied to any particular airline.
 All flight-inclusive holidays are fully bonded for your financial protection under our ATOL 3016.